 The Humane Research & Testing Act, developed and promoted by Citizens for Alternative to Animal Research and Experimentation (CAARE), will be the first of its kind dedicated to funding, incentivizing and training scientists on the use of non-animal alternatives.

 The bill has been reintroduced in Congress by the late Representative Alcee Hastings (D-FL) and Representative Vern Buchanan (R-FL).
 If passed into law, the bill (H.R.
 1744) will establish the National Center for Alternatives to Animals in Research under the National Institutes of Health (NIH).
+But the bill needs more cosponsors, if you live in the U.S., please call your reps and tell them to become a co-sponsor.
+You can find the phone number and a script here, it will only take about 3 minutes!

 Your help is needed to ask Congress to pass this vital bill -- sign the petition today!